 This pass lies on the tarred R68 between Melmoth in the east and Babanango in the west and traverses large commercial lumber plantations mostly above 1000m ASL.
 The road is quite narrow and motorists should always be wary of large logging trucks on this road, which might encroach over the barrier lines on corners, due to their size.
 The pass has an average gradient of 1:14 which puts it firmly into the 'steep' category.
 The steepest sections are at 1:7.
 The pass is also subject to mountain mists which can severely reduce visibility.

 This is a gravel road pass for the purist!
-With a major altitude gain of 651 vertical meters over 7,19 km, the average gradient is a steep 1:11 - but wait, there's more.......
-You will be dealing with gradients of 1:6 along certain sections of the pass.
-If it's raining, prepare yourself for some slippin' n slidin' if you're not in a 4x4.
+With a major altitude gain of 651 vertical meters over 7,2 km, the average gradient is a steep 1:11 - but wait, there's more.......
+You will be dealing with gradients of 1:6 along certain sections of the pass and if it's raining, prepare yourself for some slippin' n slidin' if you're not in a 4x4.
+The road traverses the deep valley carved out by the Umkomaas River, which is also known in Zulu as the Mkomazi River.

 Mountain Passes South Africa is a website dedicated to the research, documentation, photographing and filming of the mountain passes of South Africa.